 - Design how you think the site should look in a graphical suite such as Photoshop.
 This will help the designers more directly approach and implement a solution.
 In most cases this is far more useful than a lengthy written document.

 - Know a thing or two about HTML and CSS?
 Even better!
 Head on over to our GitHub page and create a pull request with the change you would like to see implemented.
-It's as easy as editing the source-code in-browser (right click > inspect element), and then pasting the changes to the necessary files in the git directory.
+It's as easy as editing the source-code in-browser (right click > inspect element), and then pasting the changes to the necessary files in the Git repository.

 We're also looking for skilled or enthusiast graphical designers to help with upcoming projects.
-Enquire on the freenode IRC channel #lichess to find out more.
+Enquire on Discord to find out more.

 So you can code, eh?
 That's great!
-Join us on discord, or on the #lichess IRC channel on freenode and we'll find an interesting challenge for your skills.
+Join us on discord and we'll find an interesting challenge for your skills.
 Also check out our wiki to learn how to install Lichess on your dev machine.
+New devs should check out our "good first issue" project.

 Talk about Lichess